 Susan Vierczhalek, MD., FAAP, FABM, IBCLC

 Susan is an Associate Professor of Clinical Pediatrics at New York University School of Medicine and is the medical director of the Bellevue newborn nursery, and of the Bellevue Breastfeeding Program and co-director of the high-risk newborn follow-up program.
-She serves as the American Academy of Pediatrics New York Chapter 3 Breastfeeding Coordinator, Chair of the New York State Breastfeeding Coalition and Vice-chair of the New York City Breastfeeding Leadership Council.
-She is a United Nations representative for the Academy of Breastfeeding Medicine and a member of the Unicef Breastfeeding Advocacy Partnership Team.
-She is the medical director of the New York Milk Bank, Inc.
+She serves as the American Academy of Pediatrics New York Chapter 3 Breastfeeding Coordinator, Vice-chair of the New York City Breastfeeding Leadership Council.

 Boriana Parvez, MD, FAAP, FRCPC, IBCLC